Configure AWS Cognito User Pool Clients

 name: pool

-The name property identifies the client, and userPoolId connects it to the user pool.
-Without additional configuration, the client uses Cognito’s default authentication flows and permissions.
+The client acts as the bridge between your application and Cognito.
+The name property identifies the client, and userPoolId links it to the user pool.
+Without additional configuration, the client uses Cognito’s default authentication flows and security settings.

 Enable server-side authentication without SRP

-Backend services that authenticate users through APIs often bypass the Secure Remote Password protocol in favor of direct username and password authentication.
+Backend services that authenticate users through APIs often bypass the Secure Remote Password (SRP) protocol for direct username/password validation.

 import * as pulumi from "@pulumi/pulumi";